auliakhalqillah/Titanic-Data-Analysis/README.md

 - Cabin : the passenger's cabin number
 - Embarked : the port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

+In this excercise, I create a model prediction by using Logistic Regression

 ## Source

 Kaggle: https://www.kaggle.com/c/titanic/data